adamlazz/rsink/README.md

 E
 ignore-existing
 delete-excluded

 ```

 * The single letter options and the longer options must be grouped together.
+There is no specific order for the grouping.